casantoso/ChIP-seq-analysis-and-visualization-using-Galaxy/README.md

     - ```ChIP-Seq Treatment File``` : *wt mutant IP*
     - ```Do you have a Control File?```: yes
          - ```ChIP-Seq Control File``` : *wt mutant input*
-- Once on ctcf mutation
+- Once on CTCF mutat
     - ```ChIP-Seq Treatment File``` : *ctcf mutant IP*
     - ```Do you have a Control File?```: yes
          - ```ChIP-Seq Control File``` : *ctcf mutant inpu*t